-You may not have the expansive, sun-soaked yard of your dreams, but don’t give up hope.
+If you do not have the expansive, sun-soaked yard of your dreams, don’t give up hope.
 Even with a small side yard and minimal sunlight, you can grow fresh veggies right in your garden.
 Don’t let less than ideal conditions ruin your vegetable garden plans.

 A quick rule of thumb for shady gardens: Choose herbs and veggies that can grow in lower light — there’s still a lot to choose from.
 Let’s take a look.